 Your Macalester education can be greatly enhanced by taking advantage of our urban location with its diverse population and cultural resources.
 Take time to explore the Twin Cities using the public bus or get to know local residents through community service opportunities.

 First-year students should not plan to bring cars to campus.
-If you have extenuating circumstances, direct concerns to Steve Jorgenson, email@example.com Security Manager.
+If you have extenuating circumstances, contact Steve Jorgenson, Security Manager at email@example.com .

 Vans are scheduled to various Twin Cities locations including movies, malls, coffeehouses, and plays.

 Biking is encouraged, but Macalester is a relatively small campus and riding your bike from and to your residence hall to classes is done infrequently.
 To save the hassle of caring for your bike, free BikeShare bikes are available at the Library for the causal rider and a NiceRide station, the TwinCities bikeshare, is available next to campus.
 Bringing a bike to campus may not be necessary.

 If you bring a bike, there are a number of racks on campus that can be used to secure your bicycle.
 Please remember to bring a U-lock to properly lock your bicycle.
 There is no indoor storage for bikes and Macalester does not assume liability for lost/stolen bikes.
 Contact the Sustainability Office about a winter bike storage program.

 Please note that bicycles left on campus at the end of school year will be removed at the owners expense and donated to charity.